-To avoid death or serious injury, ensure that the equipment is on a firm surface with load and equipment's configuration within capacity as shown on the equipment's Load Chart and notes.
+To avoid death or serious injury, make sure that the equipment is on a firm surface with load and equipment configuration within capacity, as shown on the equipment's Load Chart and notes.

-Ensure all pins and floats are properly installed and outrigger beams are properly extended before lifting on outriggers.
+Make sure that all pins and floats are properly installed and outrigger beams are properly extended before lifting on outriggers.
 On models equipped with outriggers that can be pinned at the mid-extend position (vertical stripe, if applicable), the outriggers must also be pinned when operating from the mid-extend position.